Overview

 Assets Above $10,000,000

 The annual fees are negotiable and are pro-rated and paid in arrears on a quarterly basis.
-The amount of
+The amount of managed

-the predefined levels of assets as shown in the above chart and applying the fee to the gross account value as of
+predefined levels of assets as shown in the above chart and applying the fee to the gross account value as of the

 6